Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: Introduction

 \section{Introduction}

 The search for dark matter in the form of weakly interacting massive particles (WIMPs) with masses above \qty{10}{GeV \per c^2} is dominated by experiments utilizing tonne-scale ($\mathcal{O}$(10 tonne)) xenon dual-phase time projection chambers (TPCs) \cite{xenon_wimp_sr1,lz_wimp,pandax_wimp}.
 The success of this detector technology lies in its excellent detection efficiency, scalability, ultra-low background, and the ability to discriminate between potential dark matter and background signals.
-Thanks to the high density of liquid xenon (LXe), LXe TPCs enable the search for WIMPs in an almost background-free inner fiducial volume which--paired with additional veto detectors surrounding the TPC \cite{xenonnt_neutron_veto,lz_experiment}, and a stringent material screening \cite{xenonnt_screening}--suppres\-ses material induced background signals from $\beta$-electrons and $\gamma$-rays to a subdominant level.
-Thus, only backgrounds which can enter the inner fiducial volume limit the dark matter sensitivity of current and future experiments like XENONnT or XLZD \cite{xenonnt_projected_sensi,xlzd_design_book}.
-There are two types of such backgrounds: unshieldable solar and atmospheric neutrinos, which leak into the WIMP signal region either through coherent elastic neutrino-nucleus scattering or neutrino-electron scattering \cite{xenonnt_cevns,pandax_cevns}, or radioactive noble elements which diffuse into the inner fiducial volume and decay.
-While the former is an additional science signal in future LXe observatories \cite{xlzd_design_book}, the latter must be mitigated.
+Thanks to the high density of liquid xenon (LXe), LXe TPCs enable the search for WIMPs in an almost background-free inner fiducial volume.
+Combined with additional veto detectors surrounding the TPC \cite{xenonnt_neutron_veto,lz_experiment}, and a stringent material screening \cite{xenonnt_screening}, material induced background signals from $\beta$-electrons and $\gamma$-rays are suppressed to a subdominant level.
+Thus, only backgrounds which can enter the inner fiducial volume limit the dark matter sensitivity of current and future experiments such as XENONnT, LZ and PandaX, and XLZD, PandaX-xT, respectively \cite{xenonnt_projected_sensi,lz_experiment,PandaX_experiment,xlzd_design_book,PandaX_xT}.
+There are two types of such backgrounds: unshieldable solar and atmospheric neutrinos, which leak into the WIMP signal region either through coherent elastic neutrino-nucleus scattering or neutrino-electron scattering \cite{xenonnt_cevns,pandax_cevns}, or radioactive noble elements, which diffuse into the inner fiducial volume and decay.
+Although the former is an additional science signal in future liquid xenon observatories \cite{xlzd_design_book}, the latter must be mitigated.